skpassegna/json-parser/README.md

 }
 ```

+## Contributing

+Contributions are welcome!
+Please see the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

+## FAQs and Troubleshooting

+- **How do I handle errors?**
+  Ensure you catch exceptions when parsing or manipulating JSON data.

+- **What PHP versions are supported?**
+  The library supports PHP 8.0 and higher.

+## Changelog

+For a list of changes and updates, please refer to the [CHANGELOG.md](CHANGELOG.md).

 ## Testing

 ```bash
 composer test
 ```

-## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Security

-If you discover any security related issues, please email security@example.com instead of using the issue tracker.

-## Credits

-- [All Contributors](../../contributors)

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

+## Credits

+- [All Contributors](../../contributors)

+## Security

+If you discover any security related issues, please email security@example.com instead of using the issue tracker.